LennartFr/2019-06-29-30-School42/README.md

 Natural disasters can’t be prevented but we can be better prepared.
 In this workshop you will learn about solutions to help with natural disasters preparedness/recovery.
 You will learn about:

-1. custom image classifier with Watson Visual Recognition

-1. deploying the custom visual model on IBM Cloud and then use it in your applications

-1. integrating other Watson cognitive services in your applications.

 ###  Sign up for Call for Code: [https://ibm.biz/Bdz4SD](https://ibm.biz/Bdz4SD)

 ### [IBM Cloud](https://cloud.ibm.com/catalog)